5 Amazing Article Sharing Sites That Boost Reputation

 Another feature recently launched for Publishers is Taboola Feed, a continuous-scrolling feed that keeps readers on your site longer by allowing users to uncover more related videos, articles, products, and more simply by scrolling.

-The quickest and easiest way for you to answer questions is by utilizing the content you and your team has already created.
+The quickest and easiest way for you to answer questions is by utilizing the content you and your team

 Don’t be afraid to pull content directly from your blog posts.

 Since you want to bring visitors back to your website, don’t post the entire article.
 You’ll want to use large snippets that answer the question and then include a link back to the full article on your site.

 Those are just some of the tools we use for our marketing as well as for our clients.
 I’d love to know what article sharing sites you’re using to promote and distribute your content.

 Wondering where to begin?